You’re probably acutely aware of the dangers of jumping into anything without a plan.

 Blog introductions are best with “hooks” — something tantalizing like a statistic works fantastic.
 Most importantly, tap into the power of the Forward Flow in your intro to increase sales by qualifying leads/readers early, and watch your articles sell for you while you sleep.
 Here’s an example of that in action on a landing page:

-I’ve used the Forward Flow to help me create content for multiple six and seven-figure digital brands, and I’ll show you how you can do it, too, inside my coaching program for creative entrepreneurs, The Content Transformation System, enrolling now.
+I’ve used the Forward Flow to help me create content for multiple six and seven-figure digital brands, and I’ll show you how you can do it, too, inside my coaching program The Content Transformation System, enrolling now.

 Step #6: Write an Action-Inspiring Conclusion